 Should I stand more or sit more with back pain?

 Neither.
 Research consistently shows that alternating positions helps more than prolonged sitting or standing.
+The 2026 Griffith University trial found a 30:15 ratio (30 minutes sitting, 15 standing) produced the best outcomes.
 Start with more sitting and gradually increase standing intervals as tolerated.

 Can standing too much make back pain worse?